Triamec/FrequencyResponseConfig/README.md

-# BodeConfig
+# Bode Config

 This sample demonstrates how to customize the Bode measurement.

-If in the current workspace, in the folder TAM\Settings, there is a `BodeConfig.xml` file, this file will be used in favor of the inbuilt definition.
+If in the current workspace, in the folder `TAM\Settings`, there is a `BodeConfig.xml` file, this file will be used in favor of the inbuilt definition.

 You can find your current workspace whith the TAM System Explorer via `File > Open Workspace Folder`.\